 Is Pure Content open to people living outside the United States?

 Yes.
-You can write or edit for Pure Content as long as you live in the US, UK, Canada, New Zealand, or Australia and English is your first language.
+You can do work for Pure Content as long as you live in the US, UK, Canada, New Zealand, or Australia.
+Also, English must be your first language.